EmmanuelBIGEON/ManuScript/README.md

 The commands are saved in a file named commands.json auto-generated.

+## Quick Install

+There's an installer in the release.
+Just download it and start the application.

 ## Run

 ```
-Install the dependencies : customtkinter, pystray
+Install the dependencies : customtkinter, pystray, tendo

 $ python main.py
 ```